-A freelance photographer, journalist and designer, Malcolm D. Anderson resides outside of Philadelphia in pursuit of experience and growth as a digital and analog storyteller, and a changemaker in the world of design.
+A freelance photographer, journalist and designer, Malcolm D. Anderson resides in Philadelphia in pursuit of experience and growth as a digital and analog storyteller, and a changemaker in the world of design.

 Inspired by the work of Vivian Maier, Don McCullin, Jeff Wall, Platon, and David Heath, Malcolm is constantly working to refine documentary photography of the world he sees.

-Currently shoots various film on a Leica M3, Canon AE-1 Program, Rollei Rolleicord, Ihagee Exakta 66, and a Nikon N75.
+Currently shoots various film on a Leica M3, Canon AE-1 Program, Rollei Rolleicord, Ihagee Exakta 66, and a Pentax PC-550.

 All digital work is shot on a Nikon D610.